coredds/chronogo/scripts/README.md

 # Scripts

-This directory contains utility scripts for the ChronoGo project.
+This directory contains utility scripts for the chronogo project.

 ## GitHub Pages Setup